ArcadiaPower/connect-react/README.md

 #### accessToken

-Token used to authenticate API requests.
-If you are integrating with this tool you should have instructions on how to generate such a token.
-Future documentation will be built out to explicitly document this process.
+This is the token used to authenticate API requests.
+If you are integrating with this tool you should have instructions on how to generate tokens for your client.
+Note that the type of `accessToken` needed to instantiate the component depends on the "user flow."

+#### `create` scope

+The component needs a standard server-side generated access token.
+More details on generating standard server-side tokens can be found in the [API documentation](https://arcadiapower.github.io/enterprise-api/).

+#### `update` scope

+The `accessToken` must be scoped to the user in order to update a user's utility credentials.
+More details on creating scoped tokens can be found in the [API documentation](https://arcadiapower.github.io/enterprise-api/).

 #### client